At a Glance

 Visitors to Millport can explore the Conservancy’s extensive nature trails that wind past the original millrace and through its woods and meadows.
 Visitors will also experience firsthand the award-winning restoration of the Lititz Run, a model watershed effort.Learn more

+This 19th-century grain mill remains the centerpiece of what is now an 85-acre refuge for native wildlife and plant species.
 In 2008, Franklin & Marshall College became a partner with the Conservancy.

 Through this partnership, the College is able to expand its educational and research projects.

 The Millport Conservancy oversees a variety of activities to: